Saturday, July 21, 2012

 fourth week.

-2006: Herb Kalin of the Kalin Twins ("When" from 1958) died of a heart attack at the age of 72 in Waldorf, Maryland 2007: Nancy Sinatra was given the Excellence in Arts award by the Vietnam Veterans of America in Springfield, Illinois.
-2008: The Eagles were in concert at the Air Canada Centre in Toronto, Ontario.
+2006: Herb Kalin of the Kalin Twins ("When" from 1958) died of a heart attack at the age of 72 in Waldorf, Maryland.

 Born This Day:

-1922: Kay Starr who gave us one of the great songs of the Rock Era ("Rock and Roll Waltz", a #1 song for six weeks in 1955), was born in Dougherty, Oklahoma.
+1922: Kay Starr, who gave us one of the great songs of the Rock Era ("Rock And Roll Waltz", a #1 song for six weeks in 1955), was born in Dougherty, Oklahoma.

 1931: Plas Johnson, studio saxophone player on hits such as "The Pink Panther Theme" by Henry Mancini, "The Great Pretender" by the Platters, "Purple People Eater" by Sheb Wooley and "My Special Angel" by Bobby Helms, was born in Donaldsonville, Louisiana.

-1942: Kim Fowley, singer and producer who produced the song "Alley-Oop" and worked with the Beach Boys, Frank Zappa, Slade and the Runaways, was born in Los Angeles.
-1946: Barry Whitwam, drummer of Herman's Hermits, was born in Manchester, England.
+1939: Kim Fowley, singer and producer who produced the song "Alley-Oop" and worked with the Beach Boys, Frank Zappa, Slade, and the Runaways, was born in Los Angeles; died January 15, 2015 of bladder cancer in Hollywood, California.

-1947: Rosie Hamlin of Rosie & the Originals ("Angel Baby", a #5 hit in 1960 that Hamlin wrote at the age of 14) was born
+1947: Rosie Hamlin of Rosie & the Originals ("Angel Baby", a #5 hit in 1960 that Hamlin wrote at the age of 14) was born in Klamath Falls, Oregon.
+(Note: some websites insist Rosie was born in San Diego, California.
+Rosie and her family did not move to San Diego until she was 11--she was born in Klamath Falls, according to her official website.)

 1948: Cat Stevens was born in London.